The translation of this document is outdated.

 service provided using electronic means (electronic information

-equipment) and upon the individual request of a recipient of the
+equipment) and upon individual request of a service recipient.

-electronic communication network or access to an electronic
+network or access to an electronic communications network, and

 3) commercial communication - any form of communication

-in electronic form designed to promote, indirectly or directly,
+in electronic form designed to advertise, indirectly or directly,

-the goods, services or image of a company, organisation or person
+the goods or services or to advertise the image of a company,

-pursuing a commercial, industrial or craft activity or exercising
+organisation or person pursuing a commercial, industrial or craft

-a regulated profession.
-Information allowing direct access to
+activity or a regulated profession.
+Information allowing direct

-general information about the service provider and the activities
+access to general information about the service provider and the

-thereof (domain name or electronic-mail address) shall not be
+activities thereof (domain name or electronic mail address) shall

 4) co-ordinated field - area in which the procedures